Winter Maintenance and Driving Tips to Keep Your Car Fuel-Efficient and Reliable

 While it’s true that the engine doesn’t perform optimally until the oil is at normal operating temperature, heating the oil with the engine at idle speed is inefficient.
 Even when idling, the engine uses a lot more fuel when the oil is cold, so you want the engine to warm up as quickly as possible to improve gas mileage.

-Instead of starting your car several minutes early, only let the engine idle for thirty seconds or so before you set off on your drive.
-This gives the oil enough time to circulate throughout the engine so that it is properly lubricated.
+Instead of starting your car several minutes early, let the engine idle for thirty seconds or so before setting off on your drive.
+This allows the oil sufficient time to circulate throughout the engine, ensuring it is adequately lubricated.
 Then, drive gently for the first few minutes of your commute, keeping the engine at a low rpm speed.
-When internal engine components are cold they can break a lot easier, so this helps maintain reliability.
-However, even light driving will greatly increase the load on the engine compared to idling, which heats up the oil substantially faster.
+When internal engine components are cold, they are more prone to breakage, so this helps maintain reliability.
+However, even light driving will significantly increase the load on the engine compared to idling, which heats up the oil substantially faster.
 This means that you won’t waste nearly as much fuel waiting for the engine to reach normal operating temperature.